Grow Your Consultancy Using The Hub Firm Method

 Business and management consultancies also use variations of this to greater or lesser degrees of sophistication.
 The consultant may bring in a marketing expert who in turn brings their web developer, copywriter, graphic designer or photographer.

 The advantages for both the consultant and client is a confidence that the team knows each other and can work smoothly together and problem solve.
-For the Hub Firm in the centre, they are able to pitch for projects larger than they could manage by themselves
+Together they are able to pitch for projects larger than they could manage by themselves.

 How well do you know this specialist?